+See Appendix 4.3 for a full description of methods.
 There are predominately three age-classes of juvenile Steelhead (age-0+, 1+ and 2+) in the Coquitlam River during late summer; older fish are relatively uncommon and likely to be resident rainbow trout.
 We computed separate population statistics for each of the three age-classes, and also pooled age-1+ and age-2+ Steelhead data to compute aggregate population statistics for Steelhead parr.
 Steelhead ages were estimated based on an analysis of length frequency histograms generated from both the electrofishing and snorkeling data, as well as from length-age data derived from Steelhead smolts from the Coquitlam River (see Section 5.2.2).
-A small proportion of juvenile Coho salmon spend two winters in the Coquitlam River prior to migrating seaward, but we did not stratify our standing stock estimates for Coho by age.

 To estimate juvenile standing stocks for the entire study area, and to quantify uncertainty in these estimates, we relied on a modified version of an HBM originally developed by Korman et al. (2010) to estimate juvenile Steelhead abundance in the Cheakamus River.
-Their model is in turn a derivation of a model originally proposed by Wyatt (2002, 2003).
-The sampling (night snorkeling) and calibration methods (mark-recapture) employed in the Korman et al. (2010) study were similar to those used in this study.
-The hierarchical structure of the HBM approach is well suited to two-stage sampling designs where it is necessary to combine error sources arising at different levels or hierarchies of the sampling design (Wyatt 2002).
+To generate a standing stock estimate for a particular Steelhead age-class, the HBM sums estimates across the appropriate size-class strata.